SapitoSucio/froggo-guides/docs/script_commands.md

-Contrary to `addtimer`/`deltimer` commands which let you have many different timers referencing different labels in the same NPC, each with their own countdown, '`initnpctimer`' can only have one per NPC object.
+Contrary to `addtimer`/`deltimer` commands which let you have many different timers referencing different labels in the same NPC, each with their own countdown, ``initnpctimer`` can only have one per NPC object.
 But it can trigger many labels and let you know how many were triggered already and how many still remain.

 This timer is counting up from 0 in ticks of 1/1000ths of a second each.
 Upon